 There are many local knowledgeable ethical coin dealers too.

 Send by email a description of the coin the way you see it.
 If you think the coin is a Proof, state that in the email along with the coin images from your microscope.
 If you think the coin is a Matte Proof, state it in the email with the images.
 The Professional coin dealer will give you their opinion.

 You can purchase SaFFlip Double-pocket Mylar coin flips and carefully place the coin in it, then put a label on the coin flip.
-You can buy coin Mylar flips at PCGS's Store on their website.
+You can buy coin Mylar flips at PCGS's Store or Wizard Coin Supply's website.

 After the verification process is complete there are certain approaches to take in having your coins graded and encapsulated by a coin grading company.